apocalyptech/pystarboundmap/README.md

      - Keep a "history" of loaded Regions and only expire them after they haven't been used in N redraws?
 That way, scrolling back to a previously-visited area would be less likely to have to re-load.
+     - One thing which is slower than I'd like is the expiration of Regions.
+It's noticeable at 1x zoom, but my experiments with going to 0.5x zoom produced some really pronounced pauses.
+       Should see if there's a way to speed that up.
+(Though the region "history" in the point above would at least delay those slowdowns for a bit.)
  - Rendering improvements
    - Parsing and using render templates (or at the very least making our own internal representation of them) would allow materials to have